Marxi7/CS50AI/README.md

 ## Description

 This repository contains my solutions to the projects for the CS50AI course offered by Harvard University on the edX platform.
-CS50AI is an introductory course on Artificial Intelligence that covers a range of topics such as search, knowledge representation, probabilistic inference, and machine learning.
+CS50AI is an introductory course on Artificial Intelligence that covers a range of topics such as search, knowledge representation, probabilistic inference, and machine learning. ([Click here](#how-to-run-each-project) to learn how to run each project)

 ## Projects
-This repository contains the following projects ([Click here](#how-to-run-each-project) to learn how to run each project).
-:

 ### Degrees